2018 - ongoing

-The series “Industrial Vases” is an inquiry into the assistance of craftsmanship in industrial efficiency.
-Do multiple copies of an object reduce the value of craftsmanship?
-Inspired by conversations with mold-makers in the oldest porcelain factory in Poland, where master prototypes and molds are still made by hand, these works inquire — what is the definition of craftsmanship in ceramic production?
-How can we use the industrial process to reveal the master craftsperson?
+The series “Industrial Vases” is an inquiry into the meaning of craftsmanship in industrial efficiency, while addressing at the status of slipcasting in ceramic fine arts.
+Do multiple copies of an object reduce the value of craftsmanship, and ultimately the value of work?
+Inspired by conversations with mold-makers in the oldest porcelain factory in Poland, where master prototypes and molds are still made by hand, these works inquire — what is the definition of craftsmanship in ceramic production, and how is that translated when these techniques are used to make the process more complex, instead of less so?
+How can we use the industrial process to reveal craft?

-Each master form emerges from a stream of consciousness, without consideration to restrictions of industrial moldmaking.
+Each master form emerges from a stream of consciousness, without consideration to formalism or the restrictions of industrial moldmaking.
 No matter the complexity of the form, I force myself to design a plaster mold around each piece.
 Because every mold is adapted to the intricate master form, it cannot offer a streamlined action for removal.
-Seams are left exposed, porcelain warps, and texture fractures the surface -- traces documenting the skill, process, and emotion of the craftswoman.
-The result is a relic, revealing the essential act of the moldmaker in manufacturing.
-My hand and my mark are purposefully exposed, leaving the vase as an artifact of this process.
+Seams are left exposed, porcelain may warp, and texture fractures the surface -- traces documenting the skill, process, and emotion of the craftswoman.
+The result is a relic, revealing hidden actions in manufacturing.
+My hand and my mark are purposefully exposed, leaving the vases as artifacts of this process.